mirandasong24/cs3245-hw4/notes.md

 title for w1 -> 0, 3, 30
 title for w2 -> 1, 5, 7
 title for w3 -> 2, 10

-how to calcuate tf-idf for phrasal q? phrasal queries in free text query??